Financial help when you have a lung condition

 Warm Home Discount Scheme

-The Warm Home Discount Scheme is available in England, Scotland and Wales.
+The Warm Home Discount Scheme is available in England, Wales and Scotland.
 There are different ways to qualify for the Warm Home Discount Scheme depending on where you live.
 Find out if you are eligible on the government website

 The Priority Services Register

-The Priority Services Register is a support service for people who may be vulnerable.
+The Priority Services Register is a free support service for people who may be vulnerable if their electricity, gas or water is interrupted.

-You will be eligible for extra support from your energy supplier if you are disabled or have a long-term medical condition.
-This includes if you use medical equipment in your home, such as oxygen concentrators, CPAP machines, or nebulisers.
+You’ll be eligible for extra support from your energy supplier if you have a disability or long-term medical condition.
+This includes if you use medical equipment in your home that needs electricity to work, such as oxygen concentrators, CPAP machines, or nebulisers.

 Being on the Priority Services Register means: